kingossi/LPR-Stability-Gap/README.md

 Simply run the script with Python 3.
 Training results are saved incrementally using `pickle`, and can be recovered if interrupted.

+# requirements.txt
+#
+# This file lists all Python dependencies required to run the project.
+# Install using:
+#     pip install -r requirements.txt
+#
+# Included packages:
+# - matplotlib: for plotting and saving figures (e.g., with PdfPages)
+# - numpy: for numerical operations
+# - torch: PyTorch library for deep learning
+# - torchvision: common datasets and image transformation utilities
+# - tqdm: for progress bars during training or data processing